ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Office 365 supports the use of journaling with the caveat that an Exchange Online mailbox cannot be used as a journaling mailbox.
 When configuring a mailbox for journaling, it must reside on an Exchange server.
 Journal reports can be delivered to a separate system to the Exchange Online instance.

-Within Office 365, additional options are available to be leveraged in an organisation’s retention strategy.
+Within Office 365, additional options are available to be leveraged in an organisation's retention strategy.
 These include:

 * Retention Policies
 * Litigation hold